Böri Shad

 Böri Shad (fl. c.
-627) (𐰋𐰇𐰼𐰃𐱁𐰑, böri šad, 步利設 (步利设, bùlì shè, pu-li she), "Wolf governor") was a Turkic prince or general who fought the Persians south of the Caucasus during the Third Perso-Turkic War.
-In this war the Western Turkic Khaganate was allied with Byzantium against Persia during the last great Byzantine-Persian war before the Arab conquests.
+627) (𐰋𐰇𐰼𐰃𐱁𐰑, böri šad, 步利設 (步利设, bùlì shè, pu-li she), "Wolf governor") was a Turkic prince or general who fought the Persians south of the Caucasus during the Perso-Turkic war of 627–629.
+In this war the Western Turkic Khaganate was allied with the Byzantine Empire against Persia during the Byzantine–Sasanian War of 602–628.

+Biography

-He was an appointed head of a provincial principality in the far western North Caucasus periphery of the Western Turkic Khaganate.
+Böri Shad was an appointed head of a provincial principality in the far western North Caucasus periphery of the Western Turkic Khaganate.
 A succession of princes, or shads, occupied that position.
-The principality of Böri Shad originated in 558 CE, when Kara-Churin (later named Tardu or Tardush), a brother of the ruling kagan, campaigned in Ural and Volga regions, but the lands he captured were given to his junior brother Turksanf and his cousin Buri-khan.
-From 576 through 583 CE, Tardu fought with the Byzantines, but, instead of himself, he appointed as head of the campaign his cousin Böri Shad, whose possessions were in the North Caucasus.
+The principality of Böri Shad originated in 558, when Kara-Churin (later named Tardu), a brother of the ruling khagan, campaigned in Ural and Volga regions, but the lands he captured were given to his younger brother Tamgan and his cousin Buri-khan.
+From 576 through 583, Tardu fought with the Byzantine Empire, but, instead of himself, he appointed as head of the campaign his cousin Böri Shad, whose possessions were in the North Caucasus.

 According to Movses Kagankatvatsi, Böri Shad was a 7th-century Göktürk prince and an ishad or general in the army of the Western Turkic Khaganate.
 He was the son of Bagha Shad, who may have been the yabgu or prince of the Khazars. (anachronistic since the Khazars were not yet a separate polity.)
 Böri Shad's uncle was Tong Yabghu Khagan, the khagan of the Western Göktürks.

-Böri Shad was probably commander of the Khazar forces during the Third Perso-Turkic War in the Caucasus in 627–629.
-Under Böri Shad's command the Khazars sacked many cities in Caucasian Albania and attempted to establish a firm foothold in Transcaucasia.
+Böri Shad was probably commander of the Khazar forces during the Perso-Turkic war of 627–629, which was fought in the Caucasus.
+Under Böri Shad's command the Khazars sacked many cities in Caucasian Albania and attempted to establish a firm foothold in the South Caucasus.

-Following Tung Yabghu's instructions, Böri Shad suggested to the Persian satrap of Aghvania and to Catholicos Viro that they should acknowledge the Khagan as their overlord.
-The governor refused to pay homage to the Turks and fled to Persia.
-The Catholicos was also hesitant.
+Following Tong Yabghu Qaghan's instructions, Böri Shad suggested to the Persian satrap of Aghvania and to Catholicos Viro that they should acknowledge the Khagan as their overlord.
+The Satrap refused to pay homage to the Turks and fled to Persia.
+Viro was also hesitant.